31 S. Court Street

 Our certificate program is likewise rich in variety and opportunity.
 It is comparable to a minor in that it requires about the same number of credit hours, and it provides an excellent complement to the range of undergraduate majors available at Ohio University.

-In addition, we encourage students to enroll in our internship seminar, which, by offering a variety of placement opportunities in the Athens area, allows students to explore the many ways in which an academic focus on women’s studies can connect with life after graduation.
+In addition, we encourage students to enroll in our internship seminar, which, by offering a variety of placement opportunities in the Athens area, allows students to explore the many ways in which an academic focus on women’s, gender and sexuality studies can connect with life after graduation.

 Our faculty is composed of eight core members and more than 70 affiliated members, reflecting the diverse disciplinary and pedagogical range available to our students.
 For a complete list, please check our Web site.